howtoscalenn/howtoscalenn.github.io/index.md

 Of course, there may be other viable approaches.
 Normalization techniques such as BatchNorm and LayerNorm can help correct imbalances and improve optimization.
 Adaptive optimizers may also help, but normalization and Adam alone are insufficient.
-Recently proposed advanced optimizers like [Muon](https://kellerjordan.github.io/posts/muon/) (with proper scaling factors) and [SCION](https://arxiv.org/abs/2502.07529) show that learning rates can transfer across model widths.
+Recently proposed advanced optimizers like [Muon](https://kellerjordan.github.io/posts/muon/) (with proper scaling factors) and [SCION](https://arxiv.org/abs/2502.07529) show that lr can transfer across model widths.
 (Not sure whether they guarantee *maximal* feature learning, though.)

 ![scion_lr_transferrability](/assets/img/how_to_scale_cheatsheet/scion_lr_transferrability.png){: width="100%"}